Benchtop Materials to add Style, Function and Value to your Kitchen

-Your bench-top is arguably the most attention-grabbing piece in your kitchen, and it fulfills an essential day-to-day purpose, too.
-Nail the look, and you can make your bench-top can work wonders for you.
-Miss the mark and you could be left with a drab centerpiece that does nothing to match your needs.
+Your benchtop is arguably the most attention-grabbing piece in your kitchen, and it fulfils an essential day-to-day purpose, too.
+Nail the look, and you can make your benchtop work wonders for you.
+Miss the mark, and you could be left with a drab centrepiece that hinders your time in the kitchen more than it helps.

 These days, you have the freedom to choose from a wide range of materials, finishes and styles when it comes to designing your space.
-But this wide range of options can also be overwhelming, as you struggle to pinpoint which material is right for you.
-In this post, the team at Apollo Kitchens have put together a list of materials for your kitchen bench that don’t just look brilliant but are incredibly durable too.
+But this wide range of options can also be overwhelming, as you struggle to pinpoint the right material for your home.

-Stone is an elegant choice for your bench-top and, depending on the type of stone you choose, can be a showstopper in your kitchen.
+Stone is an elegant choice for your benchtop and can be a showstopper in your kitchen.
 Natural stone gives you a feature people won’t forget in a hurry – and when it’s cut from real stone, it’s a unique piece you can’t buy off the shelf.
 This makes it one of the most coveted looks for modern kitchens, its aesthetic mimicked in many other materials like laminate and porcelain.

-A popular option in industrial kitchens, stainless steel is perfect for people who prefer modern, industrial design.
-There’s a reason the material is a firm favourite in the commercial world (and homeowners alike): stainless steel is a breeze to clean, absorbs no odours, germs or stains, unlike a stone kitchen benchtop, and can be cut to the right size for your space.
+There’s a reason the material is a firm favourite amongst commercial and home kitchens alike: stainless steel is a breeze to clean, absorbs no odours, germs or stains, unlike a stone kitchen benchtop, and can be cut to the exact size of your space.

 The one downside?
-Stainless steel makes scratch marks obvious, so if your knife skills need a bit of work, it might not be the right material for you (unless you want your slippages to stand the test of time).
+Stainless steel makes scratch marks obvious, so if your knife skills need a bit of work, it might not be the right material for you.
 Choose a brushed aluminium instead to get the same sleek look without the risk of marks.